adepennart/automating_before_catmaid/README.md

 USING A WINDOWS MACHINE, specify whether you are using a windows machine or not.

 RUN TEST(IF OV HAS NOT BEEN INVERTED) specify whether you would like to run a test to check if alignment will work.

+ELASTIC ALIGNMENT, Specify whether you would like to elastically align the images.

+UNORGANIZED INPUT, Specify whether you have SBEM info files present to correctly organize files for alignment.

 #### high_res.py